Code-Recursion/Code-Recursion/README.md

 <br />

-Hello, I'm Ajay Singh, a Web Developer and a Beginner Competitive Progranner from Bhopal(M.P), India, I'm a pre-final year Student persuing B.Tech with Information and Technology stream currently in 5th Sem.
+Hello, I'm Ajay Singh, a Web Developer and a Beginner in Competitive Programming living in Bhopal(M.P), India.
+I'm a pre-final year Student persuing B.Tech with Information and Technology stream currently in 5th Sem.
 <img align="right" alt="GIF" src="https://media.giphy.com/media/IpeYSEZshTefe/giphy.gif" />

 *Talking about Personal Stuffs:*

 - 👨🏽‍💻 I’m currently looking for an entry level position or an internship role .

-- 🌱  I’m currently learning Data Structures and Algorithms and MERN Stack Development.
+- 🌱  Presently learning Data Structures and Algorithms and MERN Stack Development.

 - 💬  Ask me about anything, I am happy to help

 - ⚡️  Fun-Fact: I can solve a Rubik's Cube under a minute also i can type with 60+ wpm.

 - 📫  How to reach me: helloajaysingh1@gmail.com

 - 📝  [Resume](https://docs.google.com/document/d/1H2Pn9jzwn69gUS64UjTNw5nusj92blGnAk_AJjkHveo/edit)

 *Languages and Tools:*